PlaidCloud/website/content/en/docs/tasks/administer-cluster/namespaces-walkthrough.md

 Use of multiple namespaces is optional.

-This example demonstrates how to use Kubernetes namespaces to subdivide your cluster.
+This example demonstrates how to use PlaidCloud namespaces to subdivide your cluster.